FAQ Regarding the Legal Considerations for Doing Business in the US

 Choosing a state based on its popularity as a location for incorporation is often not the best way to decide where to incorporate.
 Furthermore, if you plan to do business in a state other than where you have incorporated, you may need to file for the Right to Do Business in those other states.
 Those filings include filing fees, sometimes nearly the same amount as incorporating in that state.

-Outside investment is obtained via either the public markets, such as the New York Stock Exchange, NASDAQ, or other public exchanges, or the private securities markets, involving venture capital or private equity funds.
-The US startup funding markets were recently opened up to smaller investors via the JOBS Act, which was passed by Congress and signed into law by President Obama in order to make more investor funds available to startups.
+Outside investment is obtained via either the public markets, such as the New York Stock Exchange, or the NASDAQ, or other public exchanges, or the private securities markets, involving venture capital or private equity funds.
+The US startup funding markets were opened up during the Obama administration to smaller investors via the JOBS Act, which makes more investor funds available to startups.

 Getting investors via the JOBS Act is simpler, but there are rules about how those funds may be raised, and there are limits on how much may be raised by any one company.